CPD Test Prep

 -

-- Fittings like elbows and tees can create turbulence, reducing flow efficiency.
+Impact of Fittings on Flow: - Fittings like elbows and tees can create turbulence, reducing flow efficiency.
 Reducers can change flow velocity.

 - The design should minimize sharp bends and use fittings that maintain a smooth flow path.